 The report has grown and evolved to keep up with changing home buying trends and the need for more information.
-The 1981 survey was just 59 questions long.
-The 2016 survey contained 132 questions.
-Although the report has evolved, data has been collected for more than three decades describing the demographic characteristics of home buyers and sellers, buyers and sellers' experience in the home transaction process as well as market characteristics including the use of real estate agents.
-One measure of how the market

-Jessica Lautz Meredith Dunn Brandi Snowden Amanda Riggs Brian Horowitz October 2016 has changed is the manner in which the data is collected.
+NAR first administered the survey in 1981 with just 59 questions.
+In 2017, the survey contained 131 questions.
+Although the report has evolved, data has been collected for more than three decades describing the demographic characteristics of home buyers and sellers, buyers and sellers' experience in the home transaction process, as well as market characteristics including the use of real estate agents.
+One measure of how the market has changed is the manner in which the data is collected.
 In 1981, only a paper copy of the survey was offered.
-Today recent home buyers can take the survey via paper or online, and in English or Spanish.
+Today, recent home buyers can take the survey via paper or online, and in English or Spanish.
 Because of its long history and timely information available each year, the report is valued by REALTORS®, market analysts, and policymakers.